GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

 Advanced CLI usage
 ++++++++++++++++++

-For complex or mixed language usecases it might be desirable to use a whole library of `gtscript` / python files.
+For complex or mixed language usecases it might be desirable to use a whole library of GTScript / python files.
 The import mechanism makes it possible.

 .. code-block:: bash